robinweser/bredon/docs/API.md

 ------

 ### `toString()`
-Renders all cached styles into a DOM node.
-It also adds a change listener to automatically add newly rendered styles.
+Renders the AST into a single, formatted string.
+It uses opinionated formatting rules and generates specification-conform CSS values.

 ##### Returns
 (*string*) formatted and minified string version of the CSS value